tahtituho/sikistys/README.md

 This should open new browser tab to address http://localhost:8080/index.html

 ## Writing byte beat
 Find _onclick_-function in *main.js* and there you will se comment saying "write tune here".
 Paste your byte beat into that.
 NOTICE your byte beat might need some tweaking if you wrote in it https://greggman.com/downloads/examples/html5bytebeat/html5bytebeat.html.
-Start *http-server* like you did with shader and listen to your tune.

 ## Making release
 When you feel that shader and byte beat are good as they get, you should do release.